heratess/KuFlow-RPAExample/README.md

 ## Implementation

-*Note:* You can download or clone the source code of this tutorial from our [public Github repository](https://github.com/kuflow/kuflow-engine-samples-java), be sure to add all the tokens and secrets from your KuFlow account and, if is the case, 3rd party API developers.
+**Note:** You can download or clone the source code of this tutorial from our [public Github repository](https://github.com/kuflow/kuflow-engine-samples-java), be sure to add all the tokens and secrets from your KuFlow account and, if is the case, 3rd party API developers.

-### Resolve dependencies
+### Resolve dependencies​

-We need to modify pom.xml, to include this new dependencies:
+We need to modify `pom.xml`, to include this new dependencies:
 ```xml
     <dependency>
       <groupId>io.grpc</groupId>